Singapore Laws: List of 21 Weird Laws in Singapore

 Singapore is often called the ‘Garden City’ because it has many nature reserves and parks.
 In these tropical places, you will come across many different kinds of animals like long-tailed macaques, saltwater crocodiles, pangolins, otters, and more.

-It’s important not to feed any of these animals when you visit.
-The Wildlife Act from 1965 says you can’t do that without permission from the Director-General of Wildlife Management.
-If you’re caught doing it, you might have to pay a fine, up to SGD 5,000, or even more if it happens again.
+Under Singapore Laws, it is important not to feed any of these animals when you visit.
+The Wildlife Act from 1965 strictly prohibits feeding wildlife without permission from the Director-General of Wildlife Management.
+If you’re caught doing so, you might face a fine of up to SGD 5,000 or even more for repeat offenses.

 No Eating or Drinking on Public Transportation